Wayland Baptist University: History

 In 1906, James Henry Wayland and his wife offered US$10,000 and 25 acre of land in Plainview if the Staked Plains Baptist Association and the citizens of the city would raise an additional $40,000.
 In 1910, the school offered its first classes, though the administration building was incomplete.
-A During the school's first term, a total of 225 students were taking classes in primary education through junior college.
+During the school's first term, a total of 225 students were taking classes in primary education through junior college.
 After a public school system was well established in Plainview, the elementary grades were discontinued.
 Wayland Baptist was admitted to the American Association of Junior Colleges in 1926 and would later be approved as a senior college by the Texas Department of Education and the Southern Association of Colleges and Schools.
 The university is accredited by the Southern Association of Colleges and Schools and the Texas Education Agency for teacher education training.

 The school is the oldest institution of higher education in continuous existence on the High Plains of Texas.
 When a run on the banks during the Great Depression threatened to close the school, George W. McDonald, the fifth president of the school, other administration officials, and faculty agreed to forgo pay to continue educating students, trusting God to supply their needs.

-The school admitted no Black students until 1951, when a teacher, Mrs. Annie Taylor of Floydada, Texas, asked the college whether she could fulfill continuing education requirements at the college.
+The school admitted no Black students until 1951, when a teacher, Annie Taylor of Floydada, Texas, asked the college whether she could fulfill continuing education requirements at the college.
 She enrolled with the consent of James W. "Bill" Marshall, the school's sixth president, making Wayland the first four-year liberal arts college in the former Confederate states to integrate voluntarily.
-This action came three years before the Supreme Court's decision to ban public school segregation in Brown v.
+This action came three years before the Supreme Court banned public school segregation in Brown v.
 Board of Education.

-The Malouf Abraham Family Arts Center on the Wayland campus was endowed by the family of the late State Representative Malouf Abraham Sr., and his son, Malouf Abraham Jr., a retired allergist and active art collector from Canadian, the seat of Hemphill County in the northeastern Texas Panhandle.

-In 1969, a musical scholarship was established at Wayland in honor of Sybil Leonard Armes, a Christian writer and alternate poet laureate of Texas who was the mother of Wayland President Paul Woodson Armes.

 In 1979, Wayland opened its first campus outside Texas, in Hawaii.
-Twelve satellite campuses are now located throughout the US.
+Ten satellite campuses are now located throughout the US.

-In May 2008, entertainer Jimmy Dean, a Plainview native, announced that he was making the largest-ever gift to Wayland.

 In 2013, Wayland was ranked as the #72 university in the West Region by US News.

 In 2015, Wayland applied for and was granted an exception to Title IX allowing the university to discriminate against LGBT students for religious reasons.
 In 2016, the organization Campus Pride ranked the college among the worst schools in Texas for LGBT students.

+On July 1, 2024, Donna Hedgepath became the fourteenth president and the first woman to serve in the role.